Safeguarding Children, Young People and Vulnerable Adults Policy

 c) Appointment and Training of Employed Workers

-Employed workers will be appointed after a satisfactory DBS disclosure and following thr safer recruitment procedures of the Methodist Church.
+Workers will be appointed after a satisfactory DBS disclosure and following thr safer recruitment procedures of the Methodist Church.
 Each worker will have an identified supervisor who will meet at regular intervals with the worker.
 A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo basic safeguarding training, within the first 6 months (agreed by Methodist Conference in 2011 - Creating Safer Space Report) of appointment.
-The other training needs of each worker will be considered (e.g. food hygiene, first aid, lifting and handling, etc.)
+Each worker will be expected to undergo safeguarding training, within the first 6 months of appointment.
+The other training needs of each worker will be considered (e.g., food hygiene, first aid, lifting and handling, etc.)

 d) Pastoral Visitors

-Pastoral Visitors will be supported in their role with the provision of basic safeguarding training upon appointment.
-If they are undertaking tasks for which a DBS would be required, this will be undertaken prior to appointment.
+Pastoral Visitors will be supported in their role with the provision of Foundation Module (2020 edition) safeguarding training upon appointment.
+If they are undertaking tasks for which a criminal records check would be required, this will be undertaken prior to appointment.

 e) Guidelines for Working with Children and Vulnerable Adults

 A leaflet outlining good practice and systems should be given to everyone who works with children, young people and vulnerable adults outlining good practice and systems.
 The leaflet will be reviewed annually with this policy.